 The Scheme has exposures to IBORs on its interest rate swaps and interest bearing securities that will be replaced or reformed as part of these market-wide initiatives.
-The Scheme's main IBOR exposure at 30 June 2023 was indexed to USD LIBOR and CDOR.
-The alternative reference rate ("ARR") for USD LIBOR is the Secured Overnight Financing Rate ("SOFR") and for CDOR it is the Canadian Overnight Repo Rate Average ("CORRA").
-A number of CDOR tenors, including 1-month and 3-month CDOR, will continue to be published until 28 June 2024.
+The Scheme's main IBOR exposure at 30 June 2024 was indexed to CDOR.
+The alternative reference rate ("ARR") for CDOR is the Canadian Overnight Repo Rate Average ("CORRA").
+A number of CDOR tenors, including 1-month and 3-month CDOR, have ceased publication on 28 June 2024.